Eli Berman: On the relationship between unemployment and insurgency

 Berman's NBER paper Do Working Men Rebel?, co-authored with Joseph Felter and Jacob N. Shapiro, drew the counterintuitive conclusion that reducing unemployment does not reduce insurgency-related violence.
 In an interview, Berman explains the findings as "insurgencies are very small organizations which need very few fighters to keep them going, and are often not constrained by a lack of recruits—and even if they were there's nothing to stop young men from working by day and planting roadside bombs by night."

 Personal life

 Berman was born in Ottawa, Ontario, Canada.
 He describes his parents as "middle-of-the-road North American Jews."
 In 1981, Berman became an Israeli citizen, saying that he had "thought the Jewish experience would be more interesting in Israel".
 He then participated in the 1982 Lebanon War.
 Berman is now a US citizen.
 He is married and has two children.

 Education and academic career

-After leaving the Israeli Defense Forces in 1985, Berman studied at the Hebrew University of Jerusalem.
+After leaving the Israel Defense Forces in 1985, Berman studied at the Hebrew University of Jerusalem.
 He graduated with bachelor's degree in computer science and economics in 1987, and in 1989 obtained a master's in economics from the same university.
 He then obtained a PhD from Harvard University in 1993; his adviser was Zvi Griliches.
 After graduation from Harvard, Berman became an assistant professor at Boston University.
 He moved to UCSD in 2003.